mercari/mercari-engineering-ladder/en/MG4.md

 **Contributes to standardization of information-sharing processes, or uses them to document and share high-impact information that is used across multiple teams or projects.**
 **Examples: Proposing improvements, presenting at meetings, and creating tools, documents or guidelines for their division**

-Investigates risks, **coordinates with relevant teams, and takes necessary measures.**
+**Investigates risks, coordinates with the relevant teams, and takes necessary measures.** Takes action to reduce risk and incidents, **such as increasing awareness of risk management across multiple teams.**
-**Boosts risk management awareness among their team.**

 **Investigates and discusses** ways to improve their team **and other teams, taking the lead to implement work/process improvements & best practices in projects involving multiple teams.**